 The cart is made of wood except for the middle and bottom shelf which are particle board.
 I knew right away that it needed to be updated but had no idea what I wanted to do.
 I knew I wanted it to be a functional piece that I either kept or would try to sell.
 So for the last several months it has taken up residence in our garage and became a new place for the cats to nap.

-Materials Used to Transform a Craft Cart
+Materials Used for DIY Craft Cart

 - An old bar cart or some furniture pieces that has shelving and could have wheels added